microsoft/Windows-IoT-Samples/FlowVolume/README.md

   - Windows 10
   - Windows IoT
   - Windows 10 IoT Enterprise
-description: This sample demonstrates how to use a relatively inexpensive device and a UP Board to measure the volume of liquid flowing through a hose.
+description: This sample demonstrates how to use a relatively inexpensive device and an UP Board to measure the volume of liquid flowing through a hose.
 ---

 # Flow Volume